The Conservation, Restoration, and Repair of Stringed Instruments and Their Bows

 Stewart Pollens

-• Cleaning and its Hazards
+• Cleaning and Its Hazards

 Padraig ó Dubhlaoidh

-• Introduction to Volume II
+• Introduction to Volume 2

 • Instrument Schemas